AlexandrosKap/dialogos/README.md

 * 😎 Lines are grouped by scene
 * 😮 Event lines that can be customized
 * 🥺 Variables
+* 😉 Dhall as a scripting language

 ## Getting started

+Add Dialogs as a dependency to your pubspec.yaml file ([what?](https://flutter.io/using-packages/)).

-Clone and run the example:
+You can also clone the repo and run the examples:

 ```sh
 git clone https://github.com/AlexandrosKap/dialogos.git